 The test statistic at $t_1$ is

 \begin{flushleft} Substituting the distributions of $d_{1_{t_1}}$, $d_{1_{t_2}}$, and, $d_{1_{t_3}}$, we have the distribution of $h_{t={t_1}}$ as \end{flushleft}

-We checked the power of our test for the conditions (i-v), in which variances constantly remain 1 and correlations change, and compared our results against that of \cite{wied2012testing} and \cite{aue2009break}.
+We checked the power of our test for cases (1-5), in which variances constantly remain 1 and correlations change, and compared our results against those of \cite{wied2012testing} and \cite{aue2009break}.

-From Table~\ref{tab:addlabel}, it is seen that, in general, the power of our test is lower compared to that of \cite{wied2012testing} and \cite{aue2009break}.
-Also, in particular, for criteria 3 and 4, the power of our test is slightly higher - indicating that our test can detect large changes in the correlation structure more effectively.
-However, it should be noted that a correlation change of about (0.3 - 0.35) is common during the times of financial crisis as indicated in Figure~\ref{fig:coffee1}.
-So, while the power of our test is comparatively lower, it still can be used to test the breakdown in correlation structure for practical purposes.
+From Table~\ref{tab:addlabel}, it is seen that, in general, the power of our test is lower compared to those of \cite{wied2012testing} and \cite{aue2009break}.
+However, in particular, for cases 3 and 4, the power of our test is slightly higher - indicating that our test can detect large changes in the correlation structure more effectively.
+Further, it should be noted that a correlation change of about (0.3 - 0.35) is common during the times of financial crisis as indicated in Figure~\ref{fig:coffee1}.
+So, while the power of our test is comparatively lower, our approach is simpler to explain, understand \& implement, and still can be used to test the breakdown in correlation structure for real world scenarios.